justinchervony/jobswap/README.md

 **Duplicate job protection.** If a swap would result in main and sub being the same job, sub is automatically corrected to WAR.
 If main is WAR, sub defaults to MNK instead.

 **Location validation.** If a job swap is attempted in a zone that does not permit it, the plugin will detect the server rejection after ~1.5 seconds and resend your original jobs.
-This corrects any gear-swap side effects caused by plugins like LuaShitacast reacting to the outgoing packet before the server rejects it.
+This corrects any gear-swap side effects caused by plugins like LuAshitacast reacting to the outgoing packet before the server rejects it.

 ## Settings File